“Where are the f***ing gay people? The people of color? Where are the rip-your-heart-out-emotionally-gorgeous weddings minus the trendy hipster-gear?”

 As the late-great queer theorist Eve Sedgwick once put it, “People are different from each other.”
 Difference is what I love most about wedding photography: if I wanted to work in a uniform setting with uniform objects, I’d be a food photographer.
 Or at least do only one kind of wedding with one type of couple.
 Yawn.

 What excites me most about my job is the opportunity to meet widely divergent people, celebrate with them, and carefully craft aesthetically compelling images that have the emotional feel of an old snapshot.

 I’m a FEMINIST, pet mom, a dinosaur nerd, a huge Jad Abumrad fan, and an avid watcher of The Wire.
 Also, you should know, I’m half of a wife-wife team.
 Natalie, whose day job is getting a PhD in Victorian literature, is my second shooting side- kick, co-pet-parent, and the Bert to my Ernie—but not quite as cranky, just practical.

 If you’re looking to hang out with some baller lesbians who also take fantastic photos of everyone, we’re your girls.

-I love New Haven, NYC, and DC, but I go other places too.
+I love the Hudson Valley and Connecticut, but I go other places too.
 Contact me to tell me where you’re getting hitched.